 Pupils also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
 The elections of the School Council members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
 School council work not only to solve issues that the children raise but also have input into their curriculum and the standards of the school.

-We are holding a democracy week in May 2018 to learn more about local elections and council.
+We hold an annual democracy week to learn more about local elections and council.

 The Rule of Law